Harry Ramsden is the most famous name in fish and chips across the world.

 Associated Fisheries expanded the restaurant in 1969 to make it the largest fish and chip restaurant in the world.
 It had 186 seats, 150 staff and parking for 400 cars.

 1.5 million people were served in 1971, and sales amounted to £300,000.

 In 1974 the restaurant used 400,000 lbs of fish, 100,000 lbs of beef dripping, 900,000 lbs of potatoes, 9,000 pints of vinegar, 20,000 bottles of sauce and 26,400 loaves.

-Controversially, Barnes replaced beef dripping with blended vegetable oil, and fresh fish was replaced with frozen fillets.
+In order to cut costs, Barnes introduced portion control and replaced fresh fish with frozen fillets.
 Customers complained of soggy batter and falling standards.

 Compass, who had merged with Granada, sold the chain to EQT in 2006.

 Ranjit Boparan acquired Ramsden’s for £10 million in 2010.

 The Guiseley outlet had become loss-making, and it was closed down in 2011.
 The site was acquired by Wetherby Whaler, a local fish and chip restaurant company.